madhavi-chavva/aws-bootcamp-cruddur-2023/journal/week8.md

 ![image](https://user-images.githubusercontent.com/125069098/233495759-c7e7009a-05fa-46d2-a1f2-831386990ce9.png)

 ## Fix CORS for API Gateway
+- Lambda CruddurAvatarUpload: code source as seen in ./aws/lambdas/cruddur-upload-avatar/function.rb with my gitpod frontend url as Access-Control-Allow-Origin; renamed Handler as function.handler; environment variable UPLOADS_BUCKET_NAME has value <my_name>-cruddur-uploaded-avatars; its role attached the policy PresignedUrlAvatarPolicy.
+- Lambda CruddurApiGatewayLambdaAuthorizer: code source as seen in zipped ./aws/lambdas/lambda-authorizer; add environment variables USER_POOL_ID and CLIENT_ID.
+- API Gateway api.<my_domain>: route POST /avatars/key_upload with authorizer CruddurJWTAuthorizer which invoke Lambda CruddurApiGatewayLambdaAuthorizer, also with integration CruddurAvatarUpload; route OPTIONS /{proxy+} with no authorizer, and with integration CruddurAvatarUpload; No configuration for CORS.

 `Create a {proxy+} with method option and attach a lambda to it`

 ![image](https://user-images.githubusercontent.com/125069098/233537220-931d8374-c739-4053-a384-806b7127fb17.png)